Noise-induced shallow circuits and absence of barren plateaus: Results

+where in the last equation we assumed constant noise rate $c$ and constant failure probability $\delta$. \end{proposition}

-In particular, the runtime is polynomial in the inverse of the precision for one-dimensional architectures, and quasi-polynomial for higher-dimensional architectures.
+In particular, if the desired accuracy is a constant $\varepsilon = O(1)$, then the algorithm is efficient for any architecture.
+If the desired accuracy is inverse-polynomial in the number of qubits, then the algorithm runs in polynomial time for one-dimensional architectures and quasi-polynomial time for higher-dimensional ones.

+This time-complexity bound arises from the complexity of evaluating $\hat{C} = \Tr(P_m \ketbra{0^n}{0^n})$, with $P_m \coloneqq \Phi^{*}_{[L-m,L]}(P)$, which is exponential in the number of effective qubits over which $P_m$ is supported (i.e., the light-cone of $P$ with respect to $\Phi^{*}_{[L-m,L]}$).
+For geometrically-local circuit architectures with constant spatial dimension $\mathrm{D}$, the number of qubits on which $P_m$ is supported is $O(m^{\mathrm{D}})$.
+In all-to-all connected circuit architectures, where no geometrical locality is assumed, the number of qubits on which $P_m$ is supported is at most $2^m$.

 Furthermore, in the Supplementary Material, we provide an alternative \emph{early-break condition} that, if met at some step $t$, guarantees an $\eps$ approximation.
 This allows us to stop 'unraveling' the circuit and simply output $P_t \coloneqq \Phi^{*}_{[L-t,L]}(P)$ with the current value of $P_t$.
 The condition to check is

 Moreover, if this condition is satisfied, we can be certain to have successfully estimated the expectation value.
-Checking this condition can be done with runtime $\exp(O((|P|+t)^{\mathrm{D}}))$ by solving a semi-definite problem (SDP) with an analytical solution which we provide in the Supplementary Material.
+Checking this condition can be done with the same runtime reported in Eq.~\eqref{eq:runt} by solving a \emph{semi-definite problem} (SDP) with an analytical solution which we provide in the Supplementary Material.
 The intuition behind this verification step is that if $P_t$ were proportional to the identity, then adding further (adjoint) layers would not change the matrix $P_t$, due to unitality of the adjoint channel.

 Upon inspecting our proof of Theorem~\ref{th:theor1}, it is evident that we often make conservative estimates on the contraction at each step, as it is proportional to exponential in the locality of the input Pauli, and we always bound this from below by $1$.
 Thus, by incorporating a finer analysis of the dynamics of the weight, we conjecture that it is possible to show that this early-break condition will be met before the runtime stated in Proposition~\ref{prop:classimMA} with high probability.
 We leave the proof of this conjecture open for future work.